 The word “archeiropoietos” means not made by the hands of humans.
 In this chapter, Danticat explores the life and work of Daniel Morel who, when he was thirteen, witnessed the execution of Marcel Numa and Louis Drouin (which Danticat writes about in chapter 1).
 It was this event that inspired Morel to become a photographer.
 The essay is an exploration of the forces that drive people to create.
 Danticat, reflecting on the idea of archeiropoietos, asks “might we not say the same of all impassioned creative endeavors?”

 Person: Daniel Morel »

 - Danticat discusses photographer Daniel Morel in chapter 11.
 Her description of his passion for documenting Haiti’s history is a compelling way to think critically about photography.
-This summer, take a photograph that captures a moment of deep reflection about an event, place, etc. Post it along with a caption to the OFYE Twitter page/Yammer with the #createdangerously.
+This summer, take a photograph that captures a moment of deep reflection about an event, place, etc. Post it, along with a caption, to @NewJayhawks, the OFYE Twitter page/Yammer with the #KUCommonBook.

 - After reading chapter 11, what is the significance of the title to the chapter’s content?

 Chapter 12, the final chapter of the book, opens with the line “My cousin Maxo has died.”
 This definitive statement leads readers into the devastation that Haiti suffered from the 2010 7.0 earthquake.
 Unlike the international stories the world received about the earthquake that struck Haiti, Danticat provides a narrative that includes the loss of family as well as the pain and agony of a nation.